 "Good job, Potter," Draco said happily, a genuine smile on his lips.
 "You stood up for Snape and aggravated Weasley in one go.
 I am very proud of you," he added, patting Harry's shoulder in a deliberately condescending manner.

 "Prat," Harry said with chuckle and a roll of his eyes, shrugging Draco off.

 A moment later though, he put his own hand on Draco's leg to allow his boyfriend's body and their child access to his magical energy, using his free hand to serve himself some lunch.
 Draco almost melted into him at the touch, as the energy flowed.
-Normally, the blond took great care to keep his wings folded behind him so as not to knock someone with them; but the tingling of magical energy had one almost instinctively moving to stroke Harry's back.
+Normally, the blond took great care to keep his wings folded behind him so as not to knock someone with them, but the tingling of magical energy had one almost instinctively moving to stroke Harry's back.
 Harry turned to smile at his boyfriend, enjoying the sensation of feathers through the back of his robes.

-The Gryffindors had Herbology following lunch and so, as they always did, they got up to head to class together.
+The Gryffindors had Herbology directly after lunch and so, as they always did, they got up to head to class together.
 Most of them had wanted to wait for Harry, but Ron was still in his bad mood and was having none of it; he had barely stopped complaining about Harry and Draco long enough to actually eat.

 "Honestly, Ron, I don't think it is as bad as you are making it out to be," Neville said in a calm tone, as he walked between the red-head and Seamus on his way to Herbology; Hermione and Dean on the other side of the Irishman.